moneta-rb/moneta/SPEC.md

-# Juno Specification
+# Moneta Specification

-The purpose of the juno specification is to create a general-purpose API for interacting with key-value stores.
-In general, libraries that need to interact with key-value stores should be able to specify that they can use any "juno-compliant store".
+The purpose of the moneta specification is to create a general-purpose API for interacting with key-value stores.
+In general, libraries that need to interact with key-value stores should be able to specify that they can use any "moneta-compliant store".

-# Juno Executable Specs
+# Moneta Executable Specs

-Juno ships with a set of executable specs which you can use to verify spec-compliance with your juno adapter.
+Moneta ships with a set of executable specs which you can use to verify spec-compliance with your moneta adapter.

-# Requirements for a Juno Adapter
+# Requirements for a Moneta Adapter

 (See RFC 2119 for use of MUST, SHOULD, MAY, MUST NOT, and SHOULD NOT)

-A Juno adapter must expose a class with the following characteristics:
+A Moneta adapter must expose a class with the following characteristics:

 ## Class Methods

 ### <code>new(options[Hash]) => Object</code>

-Return an instance of the juno adapter, with the instance methods listed below.
+Return an instance of the moneta adapter, with the instance methods listed below.
 The <code>options</code> hash is a required parameter, and the adapter may specify whatever additional requirements it needs to properly instantiate it.

 ## Instance Methods